-17.6.4.9.
+16.6.4.9.
 Community Development Cost (SDMP)

-A Community Development cost equivalent to 1.0% of the direct mining and milling cost is earmarked to fund the activities that are embodied in the Social Development and Management Program of the company.
+A Community Development cost equivalent to 1.5% of the direct mining and milling cost is earmarked to fund the activities that are embodied in the Social Development and Management Program of the company.

-17.6.4.10.
+16.6.4.10.
 Excise Tax and Business Tax

-An Excise Tax of 2% of gross sales is provided for and made part of the financial and economic assessment.
-Additionally, a Business Tax of 2% of gross sales, which is being levied by the Local Government Units at the start of the year as a prerequisite for the issuance of the local business permits, likewise, provided.
+An Excise Tax of 4% of gross sales is provided for and made part of the financial and economic assessment.
+Additionally, a Business Tax of 2% of gross sales, which is being levied by the Local Government Units at the start of the year as a prerequisite for the issuance of the local business permits, is likewise provided.

-17.6.4.11.
+16.6.4.11.
 Head Office Cost

-Head office cost which is located in Ortigas has overhead which covers salaries and wages, rental of the office building, payments of director's fees, utilities, and other miscellaneous expenses.
+Head office cost which is located in Ortigas has overhead which covers salaries and wages, rental of an office building, payments of director's fees, utilities, and other miscellaneous expenses.
 This amount is included in the Mine Overhead Cost used in the financial and economic assessment.

-17.6.4.12.Royalty Fee
+16.6.4.12.
+Royalty